The Best Things to Do in Napa Valley in the Winter

 The wine at Cliff Lede was absolutely phenomenal.
 I hate to pick favorites, but they had some of the best Napa wine I’ve ever had.
 If you want to try some of the best wines in Cliff Lede’s portfolio with a bit of a musical twist, then you’ll want to opt for their Backstage Tasting Lounge tasting.
 With their Backstage Pass, you’ll get to taste wine in their special lounge with has rotating art exhibits and rock memorabilia.

 Robert Mondavi is your best bet if you want an elevated, classic Napa wine tasting experience.
-Robert Mondavi has been producing wine in Napa for over fifty years and is home to the To Kalon Vineyard, rated #1 in North America and #5 in the world.
+In fact, Robert Mondavi has been producing wine in Napa for over fifty years and is home to the To Kalon Vineyard, rated #1 in North America and #5 in the world.
 Fine wine lovers: this should be at the top of your Napa wishlist.

 Even though you’ll want to take in the gorgeous views at Robert Mondavi Winery, they have plenty of cozy indoor spaces where you can enjoy a winter wine tasting if there happens to be inclement weather.